Piercings: How to prevent complications

 - Bloodborne diseases.
 If the equipment used to do the piercing is contaminated with infected blood, you can contract various bloodborne diseases, including hepatitis B, hepatitis C, tetanus and HIV.

 - Tearing or trauma.
 Jewelry can get caught and torn out accidentally, potentially requiring stitches or other repair.

 You might need medication or other treatment if you develop an allergic reaction, infection or other skin problem near the piercing.

 A keloid — a raised area caused by an overgrowth of scar tissue — can develop in or around a piercing.

 Make sure you're ready

 Before you get a piercing, think carefully about it.
 Consider the location of the piercing and whether you'll be able to conceal the piercing if necessary — such as at work.

 If you're unsure about the piercing or worry that you might regret it someday, consider waiting.
-Don't allow yourself to be pressured into getting a piercing, and don't get a piercing if you're under the influence of alcohol or drugs.
+Don't let yourself be pressured into getting a piercing, and don't get a piercing if you're under the influence of alcohol or drugs.